Chemaclass/chemaclass.com/content/blog/2021-05-03-open-source-software.md

 ## Pet projects 🐘

 A pet project is a playground to create software and train your professional skills.
-Creating pet projects in your public Github profile has all the benefits of contributing to OSS, plus you're your own boss:
+Creating pet projects in your public GitHub profile has all the benefits of contributing to OSS, plus you're your own boss:
 - You dictate the roadmap.
 - You decide what to do and how.
 - You're your own boss.